Alessio Cerci: Atlético Madrid

 On 1 September 2014, Cerci signed a three-year deal with La Liga title holders Atlético Madrid for a transfer fee believed to be around €16 million.
 He debuted for the club 19 days later, replacing Raúl Jiménez for the final eight minutes of a 2–2 home draw against Celta de Vigo.
-Alessio Cerci scored his first goal for the club in a 5–0 win over Malmö FF in the Champions league.
+Alessio Cerci scored his first goal for the club in a 5–0 win over Malmö FF in the Champions League.
 On 4 October, after coming on as a second-half substitute in a 3–1 defeat at Valencia, he was sent off for handball.
 The decision was taken to terminate Cerci's contract on 30 June 2017.

-Loans to Milan and Genoa
+Loans to AC Milan and Genoa

-On 5 January 2015, Cerci returned to Serie A to join Milan on an 18-month-long loan deal.
+On 5 January 2015, Cerci returned to Serie A to join AC Milan on an 18-month-long loan deal.
 On the same day the loan was agreed, Fernando Torres went the opposite way to Atlético in exchange.
 Cerci made his debut the next day in a 2–1 defeat at the hands of Sassuolo.
 He scored his first goal as a Milan player on 4 April 2015 in a 2–1 away win against Palermo.

 On 22 January 2016, Cerci was loaned to Genoa.
+He scored 4 goals in 11 Serie B games.